 Denbury seeks to continuously improve our HSE performance by focusing on training and preparedness with established measurement systems to monitor our results.
 Denbury has a long-standing commitment to setting and achieving high standards for protecting the environment.
-To accomplish our goals, we focus on the safety of our employees, implement high standards of environmental stewardship and ethical conduct, and work proactively to be a good corporate citizen by aligning our interests with those of our neighbors.
+To accomplish our goals, we focus on implementing high standards of environmental stewardship and ethical conduct, and work proactively to be a good corporate citizen by aligning our interests with those of our neighbors.

 We are committed to eliminating all environmental incidents in our operations.
 Our commitment begins with our leadership and extends to our employees and contractors.
-Everyone is empowered and expected to work safely and protect the environment by recognizing and proactively addressing potential hazards and stopping any job they believe to be unsafe or which poses an environmental threat.
+Everyone is empowered and expected to protect the environment by recognizing and proactively addressing potential hazards and stopping any job they believe to be an environmental threat.
 The success of our HSE programs hinges on a commitment from our senior management and awareness, training and actions of our employees.

 We track performance indicators designed to measure progress towards our environmental goals including spill prevention and regulatory compliance.
-These metrics are monitored and reported to the Board and all employees to reinforce their importance.
-The compensation of all Denbury employees is partially tied to the achievement of these goals to further reinforce the importance of safety in everything we do.
+These metrics are monitored and reported to the Sustainability Committee, who then assists and advises the Board with its oversight responsibilities, and all employees to reinforce their importance.
+The compensation of all Denbury employees is partially tied to the achievement of these goals.